Hidden in the foothills of the Smoky Mountains is a magical place… A home with a rich history and a story uniquely its own.

-The Ellis plantation provided annual crops of primarily wheat and cotton, which would be moved down the French Broad River by way of the riverboat trade Ellis operated.
+The Ellis farm provided annual crops of primarily wheat and cotton, which would be moved down the French Broad River by way of the riverboat trade Ellis operated.
 His land also produced sorghum crops to supply the nearby candy company the necessary sugar to create their confectionery treats.

 He owned and operated the sawmill providing building materials for his own estate, as well as the ever-growing neighboring community.